mongodb/docs/source/includes/list-table-mongodb-agent-conf-dir-locations.rst

          The {+mdbagent+} configuration directory is named
          ``Automation`` to simplify upgrades
-         for those using :doc:`legacy agents
+         for those using legacy agents.
-         </tutorial/nav/legacy-agents>`.

    .. tab::
       :tabid: macos